Mindfulness worked as well for anxiety as drug in study - WTOP News

 After two months, anxiety as measured on a severity scale declined by about 30% in both groups and continued to decrease during the following four months.

-Study results, published Wednesday in the jouranl JAMA Psychiatry, are timely.
-In September, an influential U.S. health task force recommended routine anxiety screening for adults, and numerousreports suggest global anxiety rates have increased recently, related to worries over the pandemic, political and racial unrest, climate change and financial uncertainties.
+Study results, published Wednesday in the journal JAMA Psychiatry, are timely.
+In September, an influential U.S. health task force recommended routine anxiety screening for adults, and numerous reports suggest global anxiety rates have increased recently, related to worries over the pandemic, political and racial unrest, climate change and financial uncertainties.

 Anxiety disorders include social anxiety, generalized anxiety and panic attacks.
 Affected people are troubled by persistent and intrusive worries that interfere with their lives and relationships.
 In the U.S., anxiety disorders affect 40% of U.S. women at some point in their lives and more than 1 in 4 men, according to data cited in U.S. Preventive Services Task Force screening recommendations.